20 Steps to a Chemical-Free Home

 Ditch the Scented Candles

 Candles are usually made of paraffin, a petroleum byproduct.
-When you burn these conventional candles, they release carcinogenic soot which not only can build up a dirty layer on your home items but have negative effects on your health.
+When you burn these conventional candles, they release carcinogenic soot which can build up a dirty layer on your home items and negatively affect your health.
 Many old scented candles had wicks with a hidden slow killer.

 There are alternatives, such as beeswax candles or vegetable-based wax.
 They need to have cotton wicks to avoid the problem with lead or other dangerous additions.
 Keep the wicks trimmed to ⅛ inch to reduce soot.
 Most synthetic fragrances are loaded with harmful chemicals including phthalates, so if you want a scented candle, pick one that is fragranced with natural oils.